People

 Jan Innes, CHAIR

-With a long time interest in film and television, Ms. Innes sat on the board of the Toronto International Film Festival for 15 years and is active today with Hot Docs, co chairing a campaign committee.
+With a long-time interest in film and television, Ms. Innes sat on the Board of the Toronto International Film Festival for 15 years and is a long-time member of Hot Docs’ Founders Circle.

 JAN INNES